erikaris/301/cronbachs_alpha.md

 - Check if α increases when item is deleted
 - Review the item's wording carefully
 - If it's reverse-coded, ensure reverse coding was done correctly

 ---

-## Problem 4: Items Are from a Published Scale (e.g., PANAS, PSS)

-**Note:** If we are using items from a validated published scale, she shouldn't need to calculate α (it's already established).
-But she can calculate it on her sample to verify consistency.

----